syagawa/cameyamasan/README.md

-# ESP32 Camera with Python
+# ESP32 Camera controlled by Python

 Wi-Fi ESP32 Camera controlled by python on Linux.